11.11.21 - VYCON22 line-up announced

 Direct Line: 07719105088

-12.15 Aileen Crawford - How business tourism can take the lead on a city’s sustainability strategy, becoming a sustainable destination and getting the accreditation to prove it - Head of Tourism & Conventions at Glasgow Convention Bureau
+We hear from Aileen Crawford, Head of Tourism & Conventions at Glasgow Convention Bureau, about how business tourism can take the lead on a city’s sustainability strategy, becoming a sustainable destination and getting the accreditation to prove it.

 About Make It York